-

 Christine Drinnan

-Hi!
-My name is Christine Drinnan.
-I was born in Victoria, BC and came to the Yukon almost 25 years ago.
-Since then, I spent time living and working in Whitehorse, Ross River, and Dawson City, before settling in Dakwäkãda Haines Junction.
-Dakwäkãda is where I am raising my two sons with my husband and our 8 horses.
-Together we have a family hay farm as well as a trapline.
+Since then, I spent time living and working in Whitehorse, Ross River, and Dawson City, before settling in Dakwäkãda (Haines Junction).
+Dakwäkãda is where I am raising my two sons with my husband, as well as our eight horses.

 I am a Child and Youth Practitioner by trade, but the main part of my career has centred on Educational Assistant work in the communities.
-I have also worked as a Family Support Worker at Shäwthän Näzhì since its beginnings.

-I believe in community and to be in service to community by walking alongside others who are doing this work.
-I am grateful for opportunities to be part of a learner’s educational journey and appreciate the opportunity to work with them as they grow into their potential.
+I am grateful for the opportunity to be part of Learners’ educational journeys and to work with them as they grow into their potential.

-I love to learn and make connections with people, being curious, and getting excited about new ideas.
-My family and I love land-based activities: traveling the mountains on horseback, enjoying the trapline, birdwatching, and harvesting.
+My family and I love land-based activities – travelling the mountains on horseback, enjoying the trapline, birdwatching, and harvesting.